R16-8192/Palindrome-Numbers/README.md

 All of my leetcode problems were from this website https://leetcode.com/problemset/

-At that time, there was no such thing such as AI to help you with these problems or to give you exercises to fit your knowledge
+At that time, there was no such thing such as AI to help you with these problems or to give you exercises that fits your knowledge